-Gingerbread Brownies are moist and fudgy, with a touch of molasses and warm spices.
-A fun Christmas twist on a traditional brownie recipe!
+Gingerbread brownies are moist and fudgy, with a touch of molasses and warm spice for that festive, gingerbread-inspired taste!
+This fun Christmas twist on a traditional brownie recipe is the perfect add-on to a dessert platter this season.

 Recipe Ingredients